-4.0 CORONAGRAPHIC STARLIGHT SUPPRESSION
+4.0 NEAR FUTURE

-Over summer 2018 we finished the final alignment of our PyWFS (see Schatz et al. 2018 for more details).
-We have aligned our fabricated custom compact K-mirror to the optical table (see Hedglen et al. 2018 for more details) and to the telescope simulator.
-Today (August 2019) all the optics and the AO and PyWFS servos work as expected for MagAO-X. Here we discuss the last part of the science channel (see Fig 9) that of the coronagraph that is designed to take advantage of the high Strehl of MagAO-X to suppress starlight.
+Over summer 2018 we will finish the final alignment of our PWFS (see Schatz et al. 2018; these proceedings for more details).
+We will align our fabricated custom compact K-mirror to the optical table (see Hedglen et al. 2018; these proceedings for more details) and to the telescope simulator.